englekk/handbook-docs/Fuse/04 - Layout.md

 > ## $(Viewport)

 The `Viewport` element allows you to perform 3D transformations with perspective projection.
-In its current state, `Viewport` is quite limited.
+In its current state, `Viewport` is somewhat limited.
 It has to be placed directly in your `<App>` with the rest of your app inside a child @(Panel), and cannot handle node-local perspectives.

 The `Perspective` property controls how far away the camera is from the `Z = 0` plane (where everything is drawn by default), in points.